Holic75/Baldurs-gate-dnd-3.5/README.md

 Area of Effect: 30-ft. radius
 Saving Throw: None

 This is a more powerful version of Mass Cure.
 Upon completion, all party members within a 30-ft. radius of the caster are healed 3d8 + 1/level Hit Points.
 Curing is permanent only insofar as the creature does not sustain further damage; caused wounds will heal—or can be cured—just as any normal injury.
+This spell also deals damage to all hostile undead instead of curing their wounds.
+An undead creature can apply spell resistance, and can attempt a savingthrow vs. Spell to take half damage.

-#### Mass Cure Critical Wounds (Cleric)
+#### Mass Cause Medium Wounds (Cleric)
 (Necromancy)

-Level: 7
+Level: 6
 Sphere: Healing
 Range: 0
-Duration: Permanent
+Duration: Instant
 Casting Time: 5
 Area of Effect: 30-ft. radius
-Saving Throw: None
+Saving Throw: 1/2

-This is an even stronger version of Mass Cure.
-Upon completion, all party members within a 30-ft. radius of the caster are healed 5d8 + 1/level Hit Points.
-Curing is permanent only insofar as the creature does not sustain further damage; caused wounds will heal—or can be cured—just as any normal injury.
+By casting this spell, the priest deals 3d8 + 1/level points of damage to nearby enemies.
+A successful Save vs. Spell halves the damage.
+Since undead are powered by negative energy, this spell also cures all allied undead creatures of a like amount of damage, rather than harming them.

 #### Vigorous Cycle (Cleric, Druid)
 (Necromancy)